Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 be consistent.
 Modifying certain variables (such as imin=5) may prevent the script from working, so this should only be done with care.
 It is recommended that users start with the existing mdin files (generated by the -make-mdins flag above), and add and/or modify parameters from there.

-`strip_mask` This input variable allows users to control which atoms are stripped from the trajectory files associated with solvated_prmtop.
-In general, counterions and water molecules are stripped, and the complex is centered and imaged (so that if iwrap caused the ligand to “jump” to the other side of the periodic box, it is replaced inside the active site).
-If there is a specific metal ion that you wish to include in the calculation, you can prevent ptraj from stripping this ion by NOT specifying it in strip_mask.
-Note that strip_mask does nothing if no solvated_prmtop is provided.

 `QM/MMGBSA` There are a lot of options for QM/MM calculations in sander, but not all of those options were made available via options in the MMPBSA.py input file.
 In order to take advantage of these other options,